 In the introduction of THE KOJIMA CODE I mention that video games are currently under attack by “students of Critical Theory and Cultural Marxism”, specifically meaning activist bloggers, critics, pundits, and public personalities who have learned this ideology in University (officially or under its various guises) and adopted its views.
 I’ve written several articles with this subject in view as well over the years.
-However, in the interim between writing these words in 2013 and the book’s eventual publication in 2017 a lot had changed in the world of search engine results and political lexicon.
+However, in the interim between writing these words and the book’s eventual publication in 2017 a lot had changed in the world of search engine results and political lexicon.

 It’s well known by now — even exposed by insiders — that Google, Wikipedia, and many other formerly trusted sources of information dramatically shifted their priority from giving users the most accurate information to instead controlling political discussions and eliminating ideas that were deemed inconvenient to the fringe left political establishment and billionaire funded interest groups.
-Phrases, terms, and ideas that were in common usage have been erased from results pages or their entries were redirected to partisan propaganda outlets instead.
+Phrases, terms, and ideas that were in common usage have been erased from results pages or their entries were redirected to partisan propaganda outlets.
 A truly dystopian reminder of the power of digital tyranny and corruption, fitting for a discussion of Metal Gear Solid 2.

 One example is the infamous “covfefe” tweet that President Trump made.
 Immediately people exploded in glee and mockery, and the ideologues at Wikipedia jumped to creating an entire Wikipedia page devoted only to the one tweet to as if it was an unforgettable world event.
 Every mention of it from anti-Trump pundits got immortalized on the World’s Encyclopedia.
 But it didn’t take long before intelligent people asked what the word “covfefe” actually means, and Trump himself asked people to look up the meaning, and that’s when things got interesting.